 Clinical Groupings for Fungal Infections

 These are superficial cosmetic fungal infections of the skin or hair shaft.
 No living tissue is invaded and there is no cellular response from the host.
-Essentially no pathological changes are elicited.
 These infections are often so innocuous that patients are often unaware of their condition.

 These are superficial fungal infections of the skin, hair or nails.
 No living tissue is invaded, however a variety of pathological changes occur in the host because of the presence of the infectious agent and its metabolic products.

-These are fungal infections of the body caused by dimorphic fungal pathogens which can overcome the physiological and cellular defences of the normal human host by changing their morphological form.
+These are fungal infections caused by fungal pathogens which can overcome the defences of the normal human host by changing their morphological form.
 They are geographically restricted and the primary site of infection is usually pulmonary, following the inhalation of conidia.

 Disclaimer: The National Mycology Reference Centre does not provide patient consultations or referrals.
 Individuals with concerns about fungal infection should seek advice from a registered healthcare professional.
 Information is provided for education and scientific purposes only and is not intended to replace advice from a registered healthcare professional.
 Information about a service, product or treatment does not imply endorsement.